Flower

 • Family: Geraniaceae

-• Place of origin: Cape region of South Africa
+• Origin: Cape Province, South Africa

 Historical Background